WHY YOU SHOULD VISIT

 WHAT THE CONSERVANCY IS DOING

 The Nature Conservancy began its work in the Shivering Sands area in 1984, with the first bird and plant inventories.
 We began to protect land at Shivering Sands in 1992, and have helped protect more than 1,091 acres.
-We currently own and manage 608 acres.
 The Wisconsin Department of Natural Resources also owns land at Shivering Sands.
 The Conservancy continues to work with local landowners, land trusts and property owners associations to protect this nationally significant wetland area.